Transition Waste Optimization for Coded Elastic Computing: Preliminaries

 When Machine $n^*$ leaves, the transition waste of the transition from an \NT~$\SN$ to an \NMOT~$\SNMO$ is defined as Here, $W(\SNn\to \SNPOn)$ and $W_{n^*}(\SNn\to \SNMOn)$ denote the transition waste incurred at Machine $n$ (Definition~\ref{def:TW_one}). \end{definition}

-We demonstrate in the Introduction (Fig.~\ref{fig:toy_example}(a), (b), (c)) two different transitions from a $(5, 3, 20)$-TAS to a $(4, 3, 20)$-TAS, i.e. one machine removed.
+We demonstrated in Fig.~\ref{fig:toy_example}(a), (b), (c)) in Section~\ref{sec:intro} two different transitions from a $(5, 3, 20)$-TAS to a $(4, 3, 20)$-TAS, i.e., one machine removed.
 The first transition has a transition waste of 12 tasks, while the second one has a zero waste.
 Another example, built upon Example~\ref{ex:toy2}, is given below.